SURYA-LAMICHANEY/TwitterSentimentAnalysisUSElection2020/README.md

 DATA CREATION:
 For this I used a software called Octoparse to download data from Twitter.
 It becomes very easy to extract data using this software.Two datasets are created, one for each candidate.

-Please refer to the file raw.   for step-by-step procedure.
+Please refer to the file StepByStep.ipynb for step-by-step procedure.